joemoose/psiops/docs/combat.md

 ### Mob Stats

-The mob’s *armor rating* and *attacks per round* depend on the number of members in the group, as follows:
+The mob's *armor rating* and *attacks per round* depend on the number of members in the group, as follows:

 | Number | Armor | Attacks |
 | :-: | :-: | :-: |